 Done collecting all the imperative documents?
 Now is the time to share some stories.
 As an HR, you can encourage, engage, and motivate employees with short anecdotes about some of the successful employees in your company.
 When new hires are seeing it for themselves, it’s going to ring a bell.
 In fact, they would be more than happy to learn about the footsteps that such people have taken across the timeline.
 Create a newsletter of sorts for each department, say Sales, HR, Marketing, Product, Leadership, etc., with each one having stories from people of that domain.
 Do not think this is a big job, just a one time job which you can update when something huge has to be cut down or added.
-Trust me, its worth it.
+Trust me, it's worth it.

-Talk about setting short-term, achievable and SMART goals in the first 30 days
+Talk about setting short-term, achievable, and SMART goals in the first 30 days

-Talk about short anecdotes from people the company who struck the right balance between their career and professional development
+Talk about short anecdotes from people from the company who struck the right balance between their career and professional development

 Include stories on current employees who balance their passion(like music, baking) or a secondary profession(like DJ, sports, etc)